CloudBoltSoftware/onefuse_backups/README.md

 2. Use git to synch policies to a git repo

 ### Policy Backup Setup:
+1. Update BACKUPS_PATH below to reflect the subdirectory under the folder where you would like backups to end up.
+This would allow for multiple OneFuse instances to backup to the same git repo.
+To only backup a single OneFuse instance, GIT_PATH can equal BACKUPS_PATH
-1. Update the FILE_PATH variable in policy_backups.py to reflect the directory where the repo is cloned to.
+2. Update GIT_PATH below to reflect the directory where the repo was cloned to
-2. Update the GIT_AUTHOR variable in policy_backups.py to reflect who any commits should be attributed to.
+3. Update GIT_AUTHOR below to reflect the author information

 ### Execution
 Execute bacvkups by: